iyioio/common/packages/convo-lang/README.md

 ```

 ## Vision
-When used with vision capable LLMs convo can execute vision based prompts.
-Images can be defined using
+When used with vision-capable LLMs, convo can execute vision-based prompts.
+Images are defined using
 the Markdown image syntax.

 Vision capabilities must be enabled.